15 Cool Savannah Coffee Shops for Caffeine Lovers

 From Italian-inspired to French-inspired: The Paris Market & Brocante is one of the most delightful boutiques on fashionable Broughton Street… and it includes a cafe!

-Once you finish browsing the eclectic and beautiful selection in the market (don’t forget the basement!), head over to the elegant Parisian-style cafe for a coffee and a macaron (or two).
+Once you finish browsing the market’s eclectic and beautiful selection for perfect souvenirs from Savannah (don’t forget the basement!), head over to the elegant Parisian-style cafe for a coffee and a macaron (or two).

 Interior of the basement of the Paris Market on Broughton Street in Savannah GA